 Many people visiting this website have helped, you can too.

-Guitar amplifier reviews -Do low cost guitar amps have to sound Cheap?
+Guitar amplifier reviews -Do low-cost guitar amps have to sound Cheap?

 Cheap guitar amplifiers that sound bad have dashed the dreams of many guitar students.
-Guitar amplifier reviews could helped them find the best amp before their first purchase and many could have spent around the same amount of money on a great sounding amp that they would be happy with for many years.
+Guitar amplifier reviews could help them find the best amp before their first purchase and many could have spent around the same amount of money on a great sounding amp that they would be happy with for many years.

 Most beginning guitarists have a vision of what they hope to sound like.
 Learning to play well takes long concentrated effort and a bad sounding amp has discouraged many a player so they finally quit.

 Quite a few people, after they have finished buying electric guitars are shocked at how much a good top of the line amplifier costs or just focus on any old amp to get started.

 Keep in mind that a good guitar salesperson can make almost anything sound amazing.

 So they end up with guitar amps that seems good enough at the time and later come to the realization that they made a mistake or worse yet, blame themselves for sounding so bad and throw the whole rig in the closet.